 Clinical Nurse Specialists – Jill Roberts and Joel Hawkins

 The Clinical Nurse Specialists are part of the therapy team in the community service.
 They will see anyone new to our team for up to ninety minutes, to get a full idea of both their present situation and what may have led up to their becoming unwell.
 They work individually with a wide range of patients.

-The team of Psychologists offer assessment, formulation and psychological treatment.
-Working in the local eating Disorders community team and inpatients, they play a key role in the multi-disciplinary team and with the delivery of the Group Programme.
+The team of psychologists offer assessment, formulation and psychological treatment.
+Working in the local eating disorders community team and inpatients, they play a key role in the multi-disciplinary team and with the delivery of the group programme.

-Dietician – Julie Lambert
+Dietitians – Julie Lambert and Lucy Gardner

 Occupational Therapist – Ruth Collier

-The Occupational Therapists run a number of groups in the therapeutic Group Programme on the ward.
+The Occupational Therapists run a number of groups in the therapeutic group programme on the ward.
 They also work with individual patients with a focus on developing skills in preparation for discharge such as food shopping, cooking and also supporting patients in structuring their time when discharged such as locating employment (paid/voluntary), courses and leisure activities.

 Admin Team – Office Manager (Alison New), Admin Assistants (Shaune Todd and Trish Webster), Ward Clerk (Donna Church)

 Our admin team provide an efficient and comprehensive secretarial and administrative service to the unit.
 They manage all administrative duties and ensure all systems are in place for the effective running of the unit.
 Their duties include arranging meetings and sending out clinical information securely.